sigamani/genai-edgedevice-pers-pln/README.md

 Models are deployable using:
 - `llama.cpp` on CPU-only systems (Raspberry Pi, laptops)
 - `mlc-llm` for GPU-accelerated inference on Android, iOS, and WebGPU

 ---

-## 🤝 Contributing

-Contributions are what make the open source community amazing.
-Fork the repo, create a feature branch, and submit a PR.

----